How Do I Find the Best PCP Car Finance Deals?

 PCP vs. HP: Which is Better for Me?

 Do you understand the difference between HP (hire purchase) and PCP car finance?
-If not do check out this blog on the differences for further detail.
+If not you can check out our blog which covers PCP vs HP car finance for further details.
 Let’s now quickly compare two of the most popular types of car finance for UK drivers, Personal Contract Purchase and Hire Purchase.

 When financing a car, you essentially borrow the money from a car finance company.
 You would need to pay a deposit upfront and then repay the loan with interest through monthly instalments.
 You need to pay on time every time until your term is completed.
-If you miss a number of payments, you risk getting your car repossessed by the car finance company.
+If you miss several payments, you risk getting your car repossessed by the car finance company.

 With Hire Purchase, you pay monthly instalments that go toward the cost of the car.
 You’re paying for it in affordable amounts each month while also being able to use the vehicle.
 Instead of paying the entire amount upfront, you'll deposit money and agree to a monthly repayment schedule and interest rate.
 If you choose an HP contract, the overall value of your loan will be split into instalments.